-On January 1, 2022, health providers are required to provide clients with a "Good Faith Estimate" (GFA) of the approximate cost of all services rendered geared to meet your treatment goals.
-This is an estimate subject to change, given how therapy progresses.
-This will be provided for you upon request within 3 business days for no charge.
-Initials: The standard fees for individual sessions: The initial 80-90 minute session is \$445, 30 minute session is \$145, 45-50 minute session is \$220, 60 minute session is \$245, 75 minute session is \$305, 90 minute session is \$365, 105 minute session is \$415, 120 minute session is \$485, 180 minutes is \$705.
-Initials: The standard fee for couple/family sessions [because they can require more time/energy]: The standard fee for couple/family sessions [because they can require more time/energy]: Initial 80-90 minute session is \$495, 30-minute is \$165, 50-minute session is \$265, 60-minute session is \$285, 75-minute session is \$345, 90-minute session is \$415, 105-minute session is \$485, 120minute session is \$545, 180-minutes is \$775.
-Initials: If this is too expensive, several options may be available: you can work with one of my associates, Shanelle Collins, AMFT (858-255-1447), or Bridget KerMorris, AMFT (858-598-4716) for \$135-165 (\$165 is the norm and you'd agree on it prior with your therapist) per 50minute session.
-If you choose this option, I would be supporting her with your case.
+On January 1, 2022, health providers are required to provide clients with a "Good Feith

+If this is too expensive, several options may be available: you can work with one of my associates, Shanelle Collins, AMFT (858-255-1447), or Bridget KerMorris, AMFT (858-598-4716) for \$170-190 (\$180-190 is the norm and you'd agree on it prior with your therapist) per 50-minute session.
+If you choose this option, I would be supporting them/her with your case.
 Other options: fewer sessions per month, shorter sessions, or referral to a colleague.
 If you have documentation that your income is substantially low (usually less than \$2-4k monthly, especially if you have kids), I may be able to reduce the fee [depending on sliding scale availability in my practice at the time (NO guarantee)] because I want my services to be accessible.
-At this point in time, seeing Sarah instead of me would usually be the better option.
-If we do agree on a reduced fee starting at \$145, it would need to be requested and accepted beforehand for individuals (\$285 still for the initial assessment and \$315 for couples/families), it will be adjusted when your finances improve.
-Initials: If you owe a balance, an interest rate of \$5/day applies unless we arrange something else.
-Initials: I bill in 10-minute increments, so if we go over time in a session, which often lasts 60-minutes, when we both have the flexibility to do so, you will be billed extra, pro-rated.
+At this point in time, seeing an associate instead of me would usually be the better option.
+If we do agree on a reduced fee starting at \$185, it would need to be requested and accepted beforehand for individuals (\$295 still for the initial assessment and \$315 for couples/families), it will be adjusted when your finances improve.
+Any discounted rates also don't usually include the transaction cost of processing a credit card, so we recommend you would use cash, Zelle, or Venmo.
+Initials:

+If you owe a balance, an interest rate of \$5/day applies unless we arrange something else.
+Initials:

+I bill in 10-minute increments, so if we go over time in a session, which often lasts 60-minutes, when we both have the flexibility to do so, you will be billed extra, pro-rated.
 For example, 10-15 minutes over would be 20% of a 60-minute, individual therapy session, meaning you'd pay \$300 (\$55 more) instead of \$245.
 Initials: